Querent-ai/querent-python-research/docs/Algorith_Relationship Extraction.md

 1. The method iterates through each triple, comprising entity1, entity2, and predicate_str.
 It checks if predicate_str is a dictionary; if not, it parses predicate_str from JSON format.<br />
 2. Implements a method ask_question to handle custom question-answering.
 It checks if search parameters have changed and updates the retriever accordingly.
 Retrieves relevant documents based on the input prompt and reorders them for context relevance.
+Why reordering ?
+No matter the architecture of the model, there is a substantial performance degradation when 10+ documents are retrieved.
+In brief: When models must access relevant information in the middle of long contexts, they tend to ignore the provided documents.
+So we reorder the queried vectordb documents to have most important documents at the top and bottom of the context.
 3. For each triple, the method formulates a validation question to ascertain if entity1 and entity2 have a relationship.
 This question is sent to a question-answering system (self.qa_system).
 If the answer suggests a relationship exists (contains "yes"), the method then asks a second question to determine the nature of the relationship.
 4. Utilizes a custom chain (custom_stuff_chain) to process the reordered documents with the input query and the template, generating the final output (relationships).
 5. The method updates the triples with relationship information.